×

 Rainier is among the most popular and best-tasting cherries available, and it offers huge yields.
 Rainier is a golden cherry with exceptionally sweet, juicy fruit, and it’s an excellent choice for those with a medium-size growing area.
 It boasts stunning pink and white flower in spring and turns golden yellow in the fall.
 Developed in Washington and named after Mount Rainier, it is cold hardy and starts developing fruit at a young age.
 The fruit has a much higher sugar content than the Bing or other sweet cherries and can be eaten fresh off the tree or in baked goods and preserves.

-• Reaches a height of up to 25 feet
+• reaches a height and spread up to 25 feet

 Have you tried growing Rainier cherries?
 How do you use them?
 Please tell us your experiences growing Rainier cherries.